ericserka/discuss-phoenix/README.md

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`
-  * Create an .env file from the .env.example and fill it in.
-You can create an SECRET_KEY_BASE using the `mix phx.gen.secret` command
+  * Create an .env file from the .env.example and fill it in
+  * You can create an SECRET_KEY_BASE using the `mix phx.gen.secret` command
+  * To create new OAuth Github App (required to populate .env GITHUB_CLIENT_ID and GITHUB_CLIENT_SECRET fields): https://github.com/settings/developers
   * Create and migrate your database with `mix ecto.setup`
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`